AdobeDocs/analytics.en/help/integrate/c-audience-analytics/mc-audiences-faqs.md

   </tr>
   <tr>
    <td colname="col1"> <p><b>Q: Where can I use these dimensions in Analytics?</b> </p> </td>
    <td colname="col2"> <p>Almost everywhere; they are treated just like any other dimension collected in Analytics.
-There are two exceptions: for now, data will not be in Data Workbench or Livestream. </p> </td>
+There is one exception: for now, data will not be in Data Workbench. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p><b>Q: Why don't I see data coming through in Analytics?</b> </p> </td>